Time-periodic behaviour in one- and two-dimensional interacting particle systems: Strategy of proof

-So for every fixed discrete configuration $\omega' \in \Omega'$ we can not only make sense of the specification $\gamma^{\omega'}$ but it actually gives rise to a unique Gibbs measure on $\Omega$ which we will denote by $\mu_{\Z^d}[\omega'](d\omega)$.
-Note that one can actually construct this in a way such that this is a probability kernel from $\Omega'$ to $\Omega$, i.e., that it is also measurable as a function of the coarse-grained configuration, see \cite[Theorem~8.23]{georgii_gibbs_2011} or \cite[Section 2]{jahnel_class_2014}.
-From now on we will assume that $q$ is chosen sufficiently large and omit it from our notation.
+So if $q$ is sufficiently large, for every fixed discrete configuration $\omega' \in \Omega'_q$ we can not only make sense of the specification $\gamma^{\omega'}$ but it actually gives rise to a \textit{unique} Gibbs measure on $\Omega$ which we will denote by $\mu_{\Z^d}[\omega'](d\omega)$.
+Note that one can actually construct this in a way such that this is a probability kernel from $\Omega'_q$ to $\Omega$, i.e., that it is also measurable as a function of the coarse-grained configuration, see \cite[Theorem~8.23]{georgii_gibbs_2011} or \cite[Section 2]{jahnel_class_2014}.
+From now on we will assume that $q$ is chosen sufficiently large and omit it from our notation, so we will for example just write $\Omega'$ instead of $\Omega'_q$.

 Before we can define the discrete specification $\gamma'$, there is one more object we need to introduce.

 \begin{lemma} Let $\Lambda \Subset \Z^d$ and $((\gamma^{\omega'}\lvert_{\Lambda^c})_\Delta)_{\Delta\Subset \Lambda^c}$ the specification on $\Omega$ that one obtains as in Lemma~\ref{eqn:definition-constrained-specification} but by putting all potentials $\Phi_A$ with $A\cap \Lambda \neq \emptyset$ equal to $0$, i.e., we ignore all interactions with sites in $\Lambda$.
 Then, for every boundary condition $\omega \in \Omega$ with $\omega' = T(\omega)$, we have weak convergence